willzywiec/transport/README.md

 These scripts were created for "A Solid of Revolution Time Study using COG11.1 and MCNP6.1", a paper I wrote in 2016 (https://cog.llnl.gov/pdf/804831.pdf).
 These scripts were made specifically to highlight how necessary solids/surfaces of revolution are for modeling combinatorial geometry.

 The joke I made during my presentation is that the Egyptians invented the lathe sometime around 1300 BC because they understood the value of rotational symmetry when turning stone and wood.
-Unlike the Egyptians, my counterparts at Los Alamos still haven't figured out how to implement a similar feature in their code.
+Unlike the Egyptians, my counterparts at Los Alamos still haven't figured out how to implement a similar feature in MCNP.
 Needless to say, the joke didn't land and was considered to be somewhat inflammatory.
 As of this writing, however, MCNP still doesn't have this feature, which I think should be standardized across all radiation transport codes.

 **TL;DR**: COG has a solid of revolution feature, MCNP does not.
 I built a toy problem to show the trade-off between problem complexity and simulation speed for two geometrically equivalent pseudo-spheres.